Efficient many-body non-Markovian dynamics of organic polaritons

-\Cref{fig:2a} shows time evolution simulations at \(\Omega=200\)~meV and a small positive detuning \(\Delta=\omega_c-\omega_0=20\)~meV.
-For each run the bath was prepared in a thermal state at \(T=300\)~K and the spin pointing down, with a small initial field \(\langle a^{\vphantom{\dagger}}_{}\rangle_0\) to avoid the trivial fixed point of \cref{eq:a,eq:HMF}.
-The dynamics were generated up to a final time \(t_f=8\)~ps and the final field value recorded.
-This gave the steady-state value except near the phase boundary where, due to the critical slowing down associated with a second-order transition, the field value was still changing at \(t_f\).
+\Cref{fig:2a} shows time evolution simulations at \(\Omega=200\)~meV and a small negative detuning \(\Delta=\omega_c-\omega_0=-20\)~meV.
+For each run the bath was prepared in a thermal state at \(T=300\)~K and the spin pointing down, with a small initial field to avoid the trivial fixed point of \cref{eq:a,eq:HMF}.
+The dynamics were generated up to a time \(t_f=1.3\)~ps and the final value \(\langle a^{\vphantom{\dagger}}\rangle_f\) recorded.
+This gave the steady-state field except near the phase boundary where, due to the critical slowing down associated with a second-order transition, \(\langle a^{\vphantom{\dagger}}\rangle\) was still changing at \(t_f\).
 To accommodate this, an exponential fit was made to the late time dynamics yielding an estimate of the steady-state value indicated by filled circles in \cref{fig:2b}.
-Where this was not possible (i.e.\ the fitting failed), the final value of the field is marked with a cross in this figure and the attempted fit with an open circle.
-An automated procedure~\cite{supplement} was used to assess the validity of each fit and any point found to have an invalid fit was not used in subsequent calculations.
+Where this was not possible (i.e.\ the fitting failed), the final value of the field is marked with a cross and the attempted fit with an open circle.
+An automated procedure~\cite{supplement} was used to assess fit validity and any point with an invalid fit was not used in subsequent calculations.

-Having obtained the steady-state field for a number of pumping strengths encompassing the transition (\cref{fig:2b}), a second fitting was performed to extract the threshold pump \(\Gamma_c\) at each detuning.
-This was repeated for different light-matter couplings and temperatures to produce the phase diagrams \cref{fig:2c,fig:2d}.
+Having obtained the steady-state field for a number of pump strengths encompassing the transition [\cref{fig:2b}], a second fitting was performed to extract the threshold pump \(\Gamma_c\) at each detuning.
+This was repeated for different light-matter coupling strengths and temperatures to produce the phase diagrams \cref{fig:2c,fig:2d}.

-In \cref{fig:2c}, we study the evolution of the threshold as the coupling \(\Omega\) increases.
-At the smallest coupling considered, \(\Omega=100\)~meV, the lasing threshold \(\Gamma_c\) is high and for \(\Gamma_\uparrow\leq\Gamma_\downarrow\) there is only a small window of detunings for which lasing is supported---i.e.\ the photon frequency coincides with a region of net gain in the spectrum~\cite{schafer1990}.
-This curve may be compared with the prediction of weak-coupling theory~\cite{supplement} shown with a gray dashed line.
-The disagreement here, most apparent nearer zero detuning, reflects the fact that \(\Omega=100\)~meV is already beyond weak-coupling.
-Note that in any case the detuning for minimum threshold is not simply the peak of the molecular emission spectrum (\(-18.1\)~meV from \cref{fig:1b}); this is due to reabsorption of cavity light playing a role for the parameters we consider~\cite{Kirton2015}.
+In \cref{fig:2c}, we study the evolution of the threshold \(\Gamma_c\) as the coupling \(\Omega\) increases.
+At the smallest coupling con\-sidered, \(\Omega=100\)~meV, the threshold is high and for \(\Gamma_\uparrow\leq\Gamma_\downarrow\) there is only a small window of detunings for which lasing is supported---i.e., the photon frequency coincides with a region of net gain in the spectrum~\cite{schafer1990}.
+This curve may be compared with the prediction of weak light-matter coupling theory~\cite{supplement} shown with a gray dashed line.
+The disagreement here, most apparent nearer zero detuning, reflects the fact that \(\Omega=100\)~meV is already beyond weak light-matter coupling.